slash-segmentation/CHM/python/README.md

 --------
 Basic usage is:

-    python -m chm.test input-image output-image <options>
+    python -m chm.test model input-image output-image <options>

 General help will be given if no arguments (or invalid arguments) are provided

     python -m chm.test

+The model must be a directory of a MATLAB model or a Python model file.
+For MATLAB models the folder contains param.mat and MODEL_level#_stage#.mat.
+For Python models the file will be next to several files like model_name-LDNN_#-#.npy. *The MATLAB command line made this optional but now it is mandatory.*

 The CHM test program takes a single 2D input image, calculates the labels according to a model, and saves the labels to the 2D output image.
 The images can be anything supported by the `imstack` program for 2D images.
-The output-image can given as a directory in which case the input image filename and type are used. *The MATLAB command line allowed multiple files.*
+The output-image can given as a directory in which case the input image filename and type are used. *The MATLAB command line allowed multiple files however now only a single image is allowed, to process more images you must write a loop in bash or similar.*

-By default this assumes the model data is stored in ./temp/.
-Typically this will be stored somewhere else and using the `-m` option this can be set to any folder.
-The folder can contain either a MATLAB model or a Python model.
-For MATLAB models the folder contains param.mat and MODEL_level#_stage#.mat.
-For Python models the folder contains model, model-#-#, and model-#-#.npy.

 The CHM test program splits the input image into a bunch of tiles and operates on each tile separately.
 The size of the tiles to process can be given with `-t #x#`, e.g. `-t 512x512`.
 For